Dog hiding under blanket

 If your dog panics during thunderstorms or fireworks, you're not alone, and you didn't cause it.
 Large owner surveys suggest that roughly one in four dogs shows fear responses to loud noises.
 Fireworks top the list, with thunder and gunshots not far behind.
 The short version: noise anxiety is common, it cuts across breeds, and it often rides along with other worries like separation issues.
 (ScienceDirect)

-What “noise anxiety” looks like in real life
+What it looks like

 Owners describe all kinds of reactions: pacing, hiding in a bathtub or closet, shaking, drooling, vocalizing, or trying to escape.
 Some dogs glue themselves to you.
-Others act normal until a low rumble rolls through and then—switch flipped.
-My dog, Juniper, starts panting, drooling and whining, and then roams the house scratching at doors, about 20 minutes before the storm hits.
+Others act normal until a low rumble rolls through and then--switch flipped.

 How common is this, really?